iamqiss/Nia/time-server/SERVER_GHOST_REPLY_README.md

 ## Overview

-This document describes the complete server-side implementation of the Ghost Reply feature for the Sonet platform.
+This document describes the complete server-side implementation of the Ghost Reply feature for the time platform.
 The system provides anonymous commenting capabilities with custom ghost avatars and ephemeral IDs, complete with moderation tools, analytics, and real-time updates.

 ## 🏗️ Architecture